-For devices that support I/O banks (for example, Axcelerator devices), the list is restricted to legal choices only.
+For devices that support I/O banks, the list is restricted to legal choices only.
 When an I/O is assigned, the I/O standards available for that I/O are limited to what the I/O bank location can support.